 System Design

 As shown in the System Sketch (Figure 2), the entire cold finger will be encased in the vacuum chamber, leaving only an opening on the top for LN2 input and gas exhaust.
-Figure 4 below is an image of the cold finger that we will use for the system (found on eBay).
+Figure 4 below is an image of the cold finger that we will use for the system (found and purchased on eBay).
 The cold finger body, a hollow cylinder, is designed to hold LN2 inside to remove as much heat from the sample as possible.
 It can be filled through the top opening on the left of the image.
 We will be modifying it by connecting the opening to a funnel, so we can easily pour in the LN2.
 Below it, the side opening is the gas exhaust, designed to release the evaporated nitrogen gas from the cold finger.
 The flange (flat disk) below the exhaust will attach to the vacuum chamber and create a vacuum seal.
 It also ensures the mechanical stability between the cold finger and the vacuum chamber.
 The gold-coated brass tube on the right is the radiation shield, which reduces thermal radiation noise.